stijn-vanesch/flir_camera_driver/spinnaker_synchronized_camera_driver/doc/index.rst

 Example usage
 -------------

-The driver comes with two example launch files that need to be modified for your purposes (update serial numbers etc).
+The driver comes with several example launch files that need to be modified for your purposes (update serial numbers etc).
 The ``follower_example.launch.py`` can be used as template for stereo cameras, the ``master_example.launch.py`` for situations where each camera should run their own exposure control.